-Planning for Quayside is grounded in the objectives of the 2003 Central Waterfront Secondary Plan, which is the district official plan for the area.
-Quayside also straddles two precincts—East Bayfront and Keating Channel—both of which have approved precinct plans that govern planning (2005 East Bayfront Precinct Plan and 2010 Keating Channel Precinct Plan).There are also two approved municipal zoning by-laws that provide for about 3 million square feet of development, including up to 90% residential or about 3,000 units.
+Planning for Quayside is grounded in the objectives of the 2003 Central Waterfront Secondary Plan, which lays the groundwork for planning and development on the waterfront.
+Quayside straddles two precincts—East Bayfront and Keating Channel—both of which have approved precinct plans that direct planning in the area.

 The East Bayfront Precinct Plan (2005) and Keating Channel Precinct Plan (2010) establish the planning context for development in Quayside, which includes a mix of residential and non-residential uses.
 The precinct plans also imagined spectacular parks and open spaces: Silo Park, Parliament Slip and the extension of the Waters’ Edge Promenade will be added to the existing network of parks and open spaces in the area, such as Sugar Beach, Sherbourne Common, and Aitken Place Park.

 The Precinct Plans both support the Central Waterfront Secondary Plan, which sets out these “Big Moves“:

 - Future waterfront development will feel like, and function as, a part of the city fabric

 Building a Network of Spectacular Waterfront Parks and Public Spaces

 - Recognize the significance of the public realm and encourage active, publicly-engaging ground floor uses along Queens Quay and the Water’s Edge Promenade

 Promoting a Clean and Green Environment

 - Ensure transit-oriented development and promote active transportation